 It is currently not planned to publish the Educational Material on the BASG website.

 Is a joint design or sending of DHPC or Educational Material, which refers to an active substance (cross-company) or to a Class Labelling, controlled and coordinated by the BASG?

 The cooperation of the companies concerned is supported by the BASG.
 A coordination by the BASG is not possible.

 What are the requirements with regard to the distribution list?
 The companies will certainly define different distribution groups / address lists for the same active substance.
 How can it be ensured that all affected physicians are reached?

 The distribution list must only be proposed to the BASG in form of groups (as also indicated at the EMA communication plan).
 E.g. general practitioners, internists ...

 The responsible MAH must ensure that a current address list is used.

-The "Blaue Hand" symbol has already been implemented in Germany.
+The "Blaue Hand" and "Rote Hand" symbol has already been implemented in Germany.
 Can we expect the same for Austria?

 What would be acceptable distribution methods for training materials for the AGES?
 Only by mail, or also via emails, homepages?

 In principle, distribution is possible via all these channels.
 Which way the distribution of DHPC / Educational Materials can take place is a case-by-case decision.
 Therefore, the desired distribution method should already be specified at the time of submission.